mwoss/railway-ephemeral-ops/README.md

   * Transition from purly in-memory background cleanup job, to reliable cleanup via persistent job store.

 * **Event-driven updates (reduce polling):**
   * Replace `setInterval` client polling with GraphQL subscriptions for real-time log streaming.
+  * For simplicity, we fetch first 1000 log lines.
+We could also paginate using `startDate` if not decided with streaming
   * Replace status sync mechanism with webhooks from Railway to push state changes (Success/Crash) instantly.

 * **Smooth UI via websockets:**